 ADR stands for Automated Dialog Replacement, a post-production process for film and television in which dialog is re-recorded in a controlled environment to replace the original production dialog.

-ADR is sometimes referred to as “looping,” a term that comes from pre-digital era ADR stages where film loops were used to play a scene repeatedly, allowing the actor to refine his performance.
+ADR is sometimes called “looping,” a term from pre-digital era ADR stages where film loops were used to repeatedly play a scene, allowing the actor to refine his performance.

 Why ADR is important in film

 Ideally, you took great care during production to ensure that your dialog was recorded perfectly.
-There was absolute “quiet on the set,” zero technical glitches, and your actors delivered every line flawlessly.
+There were absolute “quiet on the set,” zero technical glitches, and your actors delivered every line flawlessly.
 Yeah…right.

-Unfortunately, we live in an imperfect world and shooting an entire film with pristine dialog, and perfect performances seldom happen.
+Unfortunately, we live in an imperfect world, and shooting an entire film with pristine dialog and perfect performances seldom happens.

 Common problems include excessive background or wind noise, sound equipment issues, and dialog that is either too loud, causing distortion, or too quiet, making it difficult to separate from the ambient noise or “room tone” on set.